BrentKilbasco/embedded-unity-player/README.md

 **⚠️ Important ⚠️** --> If you just want to build/run the project, you'll only need to clone the repo and then open the embedded-unity-player project in Android Studio, installing any dependencies and artifacts it recommends, and then run/build the project.

-If you want to recreate this yourself though, there are a few steps included, so let's get to it! 😃

 #### Clone
 ```
 # Clone the repo
 git clone https://github.com/BrentKilbasco/embedded-unity-player
 ```

-Ok, now for the step to recreate this project from scratch!
+If you want to recreate this from scratch yourself though, there are a few steps included, so let's get to it! 😃

 #### 1. Set up your Unity project